JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 ack' (S m) = iter (ack' m) (ack' m one)
 ```

-Written this way, we can new see an opportunity to use the iterator a second time!
+Written this way, we can see an opportunity to use the iterator a second time!
 But instead of using `iter` to produce natural numbers,
 we will use it to produce *functions* from natural numbers to natural numbers: